ubccr/hpc-toolset-tutorial/docs/docker_tips.md

 ### Shutting down the tutorial containers
 **NOTE: This is the preferred method to stop/start or tear down the tutorial setup as the containers rely on each other and stopping, starting or deleting them individually usually has unintended side effects**

-To stop the containers:
+To tear down all containers and remove the volumes:
 `./hpcts stop`

-To tear down all containers and remove the volumes:
+To tear down all containers, remove volumes, and remove the container images (next time you run start they will be re-downloaded):
 `./hpcts cleanup`

 ### Starting everything up again

 `./hpcts start`

-### Deleting Docker containers/images/volumes
+### Deleting Docker containers/images/volumes manually
 If you really want to clean up images and start fresh:
 `docker image list`
 `docker image rm XX` (XX=image id)